HMS Hazard (1837): New Zealand and the Flagstaff War

 Departing Sydney, New South Wales, on 4 July 1844, HMS Hazard, under Commander Charles Bell, RN, arrived at Auckland, New Zealand, on 12 July.

 In August, HMS Hazard sailed to Port Nicholson, with the Governor of New Zealand, Captain Robert FitzRoy, RN.
 Though Commander Bell had been advised to stay over in Auckland due to illness, for his health he instead joined HM Colonial brig Victorias cruise to the Bay of Islands.
-After arrival at the bay on Thursday 8 August, Commander Bell fell overboard between 9:00 and 10:00 pm, and died soon after rescue.
-He was buried in the graveyard of Christ Church, Kororāreka.Hazard, under Acting Commander David Robertson, operated in the Bay of Islands in New Zealand during the Flagstaff War in 1845.
+After arrival at the bay on Thursday 8 August, Commander Bell fell overboard between 9:00 and 10:00 pm, and died soon after rescue.Hazard, under Acting Commander David Robertson, operated in the Bay of Islands in New Zealand during the Flagstaff War in 1845.
 Hazard was in the Bay of Islands on 11 March 1845 when a force of about 600 Māori armed with muskets, double-barrelled guns and tomahawks attacked Kororāreka (as Russell was then known).
 Royal Marines and sailors from Hazard took part in the fighting ashore aiding a detachment of the 96th Regiment during the Battle of Kororāreka.
 Robertson was dangerously wounded during the opening engagement.
 The Hazard lost 6 men killed and 8 wounded.
 Lieutenant George Phillpotts ordered the bombardment of Kororāreka.
 In the evening, HM Colonial brig Victoria departed for Auckland with urgent despatches and her share of refugee women and children.
 Most other refugees of Kororareka sailed for Auckland on 13 March 1845, in the Hazard, English whaler Matilda, schooner Dolphin, and the 21-gun USS St. Louis.

 On 30 June 1845 a small naval brigade from both HMS Hazard and HMS North Star supported the 58th Regt. and other colonial forces at the Battle of Ohaeawai.
 The colonial forces were repulsed by Māori warriors with serious losses including Lieutenant George Phillpotts, RN, son of Henry Phillpotts, Bishop of Exeter.

 HMS Hazard departed New Zealand at the Bay of Islands for Hong Kong in November 1845.